My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Khuzestani Arabs · Ahvazi Arabs

 Rights Context Ahvazi Arab political, cultural, and environmental activists have faced systematic arrest, torture, and execution.
-Protests over water scarcity and environmental destruction — Khuzestan's rivers and wetlands have been catastrophically damaged by upstream diversion projects — have been met with lethal force.
+Protests over water scarcity and environmental destruction have been met with lethal force.
 In 2021 water protests, security forces killed multiple demonstrators.
-Arab cultural organizations and media outlets are routinely shut down and their organizers imprisoned.

 Baloch